• Messages

 You need:

 • A tunnel created in the Console.
-Follow Create a tunnel and record the tunnel ID (tnl_...).
+Complete Create a tunnel first and record the tunnel ID (tnl_...).
+For manual provisioning you also need the tunnel token and tunnel domain from that step.

 • A way for the chart to authenticate to the Tunnels API.

 • Programmatic access (recommended).
-The chart's setup Job authenticates through Workload Identity Federation, fetches the tunnel token, generates a CA, registers it with Anthropic, and stores everything in a Secret.
+The setup component authenticates through Workload Identity Federation, fetches the tunnel token, generates a CA, registers it with Anthropic, and stores everything in a Secret.
 You'll need a federation rule scoped to org:manage_tunnels.

 • Manual.
 Skip programmatic access.
 You'll get the tunnel token from the Console, generate a CA and server certificate yourself, register the CA in the Console, and supply the credentials to the cluster as Secrets.